 Waxing their stick gives hockey players an advantage when handling the puck and taking shots on net.
 By reducing friction between the puck and the stick’s blade, wax gives players more control over their shots and makes for a tackier feel when handling the puck on the ice.
 In addition, stick wax acts as a protective coating on the stick’s tape job and blade.
 This protective coating prolongs the life of both the tape and the stick by resisting ice and water.

 What part of the stick do you wax?

 Exactly where the player applies wax on the stick is a personal choice.
-Since there is little disadvantage to using wax, most players apply wax on the blade's front and back to protect all of it from snow and ice damage.
+Since there is little disadvantage to using wax, most players apply wax on the blade’s front and back to protect both sides from snow and ice damage.
 However, it is important to focus the wax on the bottom half of the blade as this is where the majority of the handling occurs with the puck, and this is what will improve stickhandling and shot accuracy.